aramisgithub/questpresentation/script/document.md

 ## Mulan

-- Army goes to a village the Huns decimated after being tricked by Mushu into going to war with the Huns
+The army that Mulan is a part of travels to a village the Huns decimated after being tricked by Mushu into going to war with the Huns.

 ## Odyssey

-- Odysseus nearly makes it home

-- His crew opens a bag that had been given to Odysseus by Aeolus, god of the winds

-- When the bag is opened, it releases a wind that blows them far away from Ithaca
+Odysseus nearly makes it home, but unfortunately for him and his crew they open a bag that had been given to Odysseus by Aeolus, god of the winds.
+The bag released a wind that blew them far away from Ithaca after it was sadly opened.

 ## Comparison

-- Mulan

-    - The Approach is much more subdued in Mulan, and feels "set" and "official" due to the government involvement in the whole situation
+The Approach is much more subdued in Mulan, and feels "set" and "official" due to the government involvement in the whole situation.
+The very fact that the military is involved in an organised and official manner subdues the entire situation because it feels  like the government is keeping everyone safe.
+The Odyssey's Approach could not be a more direct polar opposite to the one found in Mulan.
+It is spontaneous, surprising, and completely unregulated.
+It is also more dangerous, which sets the tone for the Supreme Ordeal that lies ahead.

-- Odyssey

-    - Approach in the Odyssey more lertspontaneous, integrating surprise

-    - It is more dangerous, setting the tone for the Supreme Ordeal

 # Supreme ordeal